boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 ## Caching

 You can have elastic cache search results internally by adding `?request_cache=true` to the end of your search queries.
-As far as I am aware there is no penalty to this as elastic will expire the cache based on document changes.
+As far as I am aware there is no penalty to this as elastic will expire the cache on document changes.
 It is also useful to have this on as it will help smooth out results for the same search term done repeatedly.

 ## Explaining Ranking / Scoring / Relevance